ff0000-ad-tech/tmpl-standard-base/README.md

 Several plugins are installed by default that simplify publishing:

-- [cs-plugin-bulk-compile](https://github.com/ff0000-ad-tech/cs-plugin-bulk-compile), compiles all of the selected ads, at once.
-Laugh while your CPU cries.
+- [cs-plugin-bulk-compile](https://github.com/ff0000-ad-tech/cs-plugin-bulk-compile), compiles all of the selected ads, at once -- laugh while your CPU cries.
-- [cs-plugin-vendor-indexes](https://github.com/ff0000-ad-tech/cs-plugin-vendor-indexes), assuming assets are hosted on a 4th party CDN, this will output only the indexes necessary for traffic.
+- [cs-plugin-vendor-indexes](https://github.com/ff0000-ad-tech/cs-plugin-vendor-indexes), for when assets are hosted on a 4th party CDN and only then indexes are needed for media.
+This plugin will transfer indexes from your traffic output to `./4-vendor`.

 ## FAT Framework